Specialist school: England and Northern Ireland

-In England, secondary specialist schools may select up to ten percent of their yearly student intake for aptitude in their specialism provided that it includes either the performing arts, visual arts, physical education, sports or modern foreign languages.
+In England, secondary specialist schools may select up to ten per cent of their yearly student intake for aptitude in their specialism provided that it includes either the performing arts, visual arts, physical education, sports or modern foreign languages.
 There was a near-universal specialist system of secondary education in England in 2011, with 96.6% of English state secondary schools having specialised.

 Under the specialist schools programme which ran from 1993 and 2006 until 2011, secondary schools pursuing specialist school status in England and Northern Ireland had to go through a designation process where they were required to pass benchmarks and demonstrate achievement in their desired specialism, while also raising between £20,000 and £50,000 in private sector sponsorship.
 Passing the process gave designated schools specialist status in one of 10 or 15 available specialisms and an optional curricular rural dimension.
 Two of the 10 or 15 specialisms could be combined to form one specialism.
 The reward for specialist status was a £100,000 government grant alongside an additional £129 in funding for every student enrolled to the school.
 Every three years, schools had to renew their status and re-designate.
 Re-designation brought with it the possibility of a second specialism and high performing specialist status; both of these would grant additional funding.
 Selected primary schools joined the specialist schools programme in 2007 as part of a government trial.
 Since 2011, secondary schools in England no longer need to designate or re-designate for specialist status and can gain specialisms beyond the 12 originally available in the specialist schools programme.
 Academy schools, which were specialist schools at this time, were already unrestrained in their choice of specialism.
 The United Kingdom's specialist schools programme has attracted other countries toward specialisation.

 Any state secondary school in England, whether they are local authority-maintained or independent from their control, can become a specialist school.
 Unique types of specialist school include City Technology Colleges, early academy schools, University technical colleges, studio schools and maths schools.